pau1ie/Booklet/documents/user/terms.rst

 .. image:: ../_static/proof.png

 **Signature proof** is a ordering proof marker on the spine of signatures.
-It helps for people to arrange the signatures in right order and check missing signatures.
+They ease the correct ordering of signatures and make it easier to check if signatures are missing.

 Crop marker